soroush-mim/3D-Nose-Tip-Detection/README.md

 For the data, I sampled some files from the d3dfacs_alignments dataset and labeled the nose tip manually.
 You can see this data in the Data folder.

+There is also a jupyter notebook in which I have implemented two solutions.
+This notebook performs the 2 solutions on 2 ply data samples and visualizes them in 3D.

 ## Table of Contents

 - [Installation](#installation)